andrewooi924/crime-captioning/README.md

 # End User Guide

-This comprehensive end user guide covers everything needed to eectively utilise the machine learning assisted video annotation tool, including detailed instructions and step-by-step guidance on how to import your own videos, perform video captioning and evaluate the outputted caption.
+This comprehensive end user guide covers everything needed to utilise the machine learning assisted video annotation tool, including detailed instructions and step-by-step guidance on how to import your own videos, perform video captioning and evaluate the outputted caption.